SierraOne4/SteamMarketTool/TestLog.md

 - Errors may be caused by a server-side issue at the time (outlier?)

 Test 3.
 Listings Purchased: 0 (+$0.00)
--100 Queries
+- 100 Queries
--2 Viable Listings
+- 2 Viable Listings
--5 Instances of Steam Errors involving pages not loading (server issue) -Reduction in other errors after increasing polling time to 1000ms (not committed yet) and reducing delay to 1500ms.
+- 5 Instances of Steam Errors involving pages not loading (server issue)
+- Reduction in other errors after increasing polling time to 1000ms (not committed yet) and reducing delay to 1500ms.

 Test 4.
 Listings Purchased: 2 (+$0.26)
--100 Queries
+- 100 Queries
--5 Viable Listings
+- 5 Viable Listings
--1 Instance of tab loading slowly
+- 1 Instance of tab loading slowly

 Test 5.
 Listings Purchased 0 (+$0.00)
--100 Queries
+- 100 Queries
--2 Viable Listings
+- 2 Viable Listings
--1 Instance of slow loading
+- 1 Instance of slow loading
--1 Instance of non-filtration
+- 1 Instance of non-filtration